 · Expanded School-Based Behavioral Health Liaisons for enough funding to cover all 95 counties

-o 75 of 95 counties currently have at least one-full time behavioral health liaison
+o All 95 counties currently have at least one-full time behavioral health liaison

 · Made mobile crisis providers available to families across the state through the 988 crisis hotline